Photo by Loy Elliot

 The United States Department of Agriculture (USDA) has a grant program titled the Beginning Farmer Rancher Program.
 These grants are traditionally applied for by Universities or non-profit organizations.
 However, one of the requirements of the grant is to have producer input for the project.
 This input may be direct input, you have a say, and possibly some funds, or indirect input.
 The in-direct input would come from you attending a training and completing the evaluation form at the end of the program.

 The Natural Resources and Conservation Service has several programs that may be considered grants.
 However, most of the funding is in the form of reimbursement funds.
 You must pay the costs then submit the invoices to be reimbursed.
 The Conservation Innovation Grants were established to promote information technologies.
-Another opportunity is the Conservation and Development Program that target practices to promote air, soil, and water conservation projects.
+Another opportunity is Conservation Planning that targets practices to promote air, soil, and water conservation projects.

 The PA Grows program through the Pennsylvania Department of Agriculture has a listing of some of the grants mentioned above and additional programs through their initiative.
 Please review all of the information to see if you may qualify.